wtnwin111/interview/README.md

     17-N) Write code to find the bridge node in a connected graph.
 Bridge node is that the graph will be connected if delete this node from graph.
     18) Given a graph, find the minimal color printed on each node, the color of each node can't be the same with its neighbors.
+    19）Tree update and query: see the instruction in the code

 ##C7: Stack AND Queue